leoheck/KiCad-Design-Examples/dex0000_mains_filter/readme.md

 # DEX_MRHW0000 - basic line filter

-A simple line filter circuit implements individual clearances for phase-to-neutral, mains-to-earth, and earth to PCB edge, as well as small self-clearance for nets that share the same DC potential, but may be split to account for AC behavior, in this case of a common-mode choke.
+A simple line filter circuit implements individual clearances for phase-to-neutral, mains-to-earth, and earth to PCB edge clearances, as well as small self-clearances for nets that share the same DC potential, but may be split to account for AC behavior.
+The latter is applied hier to the case of a common-mode choke.

 ![board and layout view](img/DEX_MRHW0000A.png)